viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 - Whether to record a user or group's actions in the event log
 - Membership in a group

 Security auditing is one of the most powerful tools that you can use to maintain the integrity of your network and assets.
 Auditing can help identify attacks, network vulnerabilities, and attacks against high-value targets.
-You can specify categories of security-related events to create an audit policy tailored to the needs of your organization.
+You can specify categories of security-related events to create an audit policy tailored to the needs of your organization using MDM policy or Group policy.

 All auditing categories are disabled when Windows is first installed.
 Before enabling them, follow these steps to create an effective security auditing policy: